wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-webhooks-connectors/includes/1-introduction.md

 ## Additional resources

-Refer to the following repository for additional resources associated with this module.
+Refer to the following repository for extra resources associated with this module.
 This repository includes completed code samples from the exercise units found in this module: [60 Webhooks & Office 365 Connectors](https://github.com/officedev/TrainingContent/tree/master/Teams/60%20Webhooks%20O365%20Connectors).

 This module is also available as the screencast [Webhooks & Office 365 Connectors](https://youtube.com/playlist?list=PLWZJrkeLOrbYpR_lEOXV62G6B1WeZ-SE8).